KennethBenicio/MSc-Multilinear-Algebra/README.md

 ### Solution:

 &nbsp;&nbsp;&nbsp;&nbsp; Once more it will be possible to find an example in this [link](https://github.com/KennethBenicio/MSc-Multilinear-Algebra/blob/master/MATLAB/homework6.m) about the usage of the method n_mod_prod(Tensor, Matrices, Modes) from the class tensor.
+Besides there is also a validation file available inside the folders of the project.

 # Homework 7: High Order Singular Value Decomposition (HOSVD)